-- Do one of the following: - For a tool or button, hold the pointer over the tool or button until its tool tip appears.
+- For a tool or button, hold the pointer over the tool or button until its tool tip appears.
 If available, the keyboard shortcut appears in the tool tip after the tool description. - For menu commands, look for the keyboard shortcut at the right of the command. - For keyboard shortcuts not shown in tool tips or on menus, refer to the following shortcut tables found in this chapter.